 "We always knew there was a huge gap in Katherine [300km south of Darwin].
-It has one it a bedrock of foundational of the highest rates of homelessness in the country.
-We are all really happy that the hub, inclusive community space, will now be a permanent fixture and we can focus on making resources for the most troubled in this community."
+It has one of the highest rates of homelessness in the country.
+We are all really happy that the hub, this collaborative, innovative, inclusive community space, will now be a permanent fixture and we can focus on making it a bedrock of foundational resources for the most troubled in this community."

-Harley also said the hub's - Simone Worthing
+Harley also said the hub's